HiccupHan/CS188-PyTorch-JAANet/README.md

 ```

 ## Citation
-- If you use this code for your research, DON'T. This code is intended only for viewing and recreational purposes.
+- If you want to use this code for your research, DON'T. This code is intended only for viewing and recreational purposes.
 Please go to https://github.com/ZhiwenShao/PyTorch-JAANet and cite the original papers
 ```
 @inproceedings{shao2018deep,
   title={Deep Adaptive Attention for Joint Facial Action Unit Detection and Face Alignment},